 Types of Pole Saws

-Before purchasing the good pole saw for your particular needs you’ll need to consider a few things like the weight, the size of the saw itself the effective range and of course price.
-But there’s another consideration you need to keep right up front as well: the power source.
-Pole saws are typically either human powered or powered by one of 3 types of engine; those that burn fossil fuels, those that use electric power cords and those that are battery powered.
-Below we’ll take a brief look at these different types of pole saws.
+Pole saws are typically either human-powered or powered by one of 3 types of engine: those that burn fossil fuels, those that use electric power cords, and those that are battery powered.
+We’ll take a brief look at these different types of pole saws below.

 Gas powered pole saws are louder, heavier and generally bigger than electric ones, and send plenty of exhaust into the air.
 So why would anyone ever use one?
 Because if you own a landscaping company and you are regularly tasked with trimming back large branches on large trees, you simply don’t have time to find places to plug your pole saw in, nor do you have time to deal with dead batteries.